umputun/dkll/README.md

 - location of log files can be mapped to host via `volume`, ex: `- ./logs:/srv/logs` (see `compose-agent.yml`)
 - both `--exclude` and `--include` flags are optional and mutually exclusive, i.e. if `--exclude` defined `--include` not allowed, and vise versa.

+If you use the provided docker image, by default docker agent will run with `UID=1001`.
+Make sure that the access for docker socket granted for that user.
+Another way is specifing `APP_UID` environment variable for the agent container with either UID with docker privileges or `0` for running with root privileges.

 #### Demo mode